-Responding to the news that a Cairo court sentenced two Al Jazeera journalists to seven years in jail and one to 10 years, Michelle Stanistreet, NUJ general secretary, said:
+A Cairo court has sentenced two Al Jazeera journalists to seven years in jail and one to 10 years.
+Michelle Stanistreet, NUJ general secretary, said in reaction:

 "The NUJ condemns in the strongest terms these sentences meted on journalists who were merely doing their job.
 This is an outrageous decision and travesty of justice made by a kangaroo court.
 Al Jazeera has rejected the charges against its journalists and maintains their innocence.
 This is a brutal regime which is attacking and arresting many journalists to attempt to silence them and prevent them from reporting events.

 "The British government must immediately signal its opposition to this verdict and do all it can to have the sentences overturned.
 The NUJ is calling on all media organisations to register their protest in support of colleagues at Al Jazeera and all the Egyptian journalists who have been attacked and arrested by their country's authorities.